Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Conclusions

 \section{Conclusions}

-Many market participants believe that distributed ledger technology has the potential to radically transform the transfer of assets.
-Replacing trusted intermediaries and central clearing parties with decentralized consensus protocols may increase efficiency and security.
-However, a new friction emerges as the potential merits come at the cost of latency in the settlement process.
-We theoretically show that settlement latency implies limits to arbitrage as it exposes arbitrageurs to price risk.
-We derive arbitrage bounds for arbitrary concave utility functions and a general class of latency distributions.
-The arbitrage bounds increase with spot volatility, risk aversion, expected latency, and uncertainty in latency.
-Furthermore, we calibrate these arbitrage bounds for the special case of a utility function with constant relative risk aversion.
+Many market participants believe that blockchain technologies have the potential to radically transform the transfer of financial assets.
+Replacing trusted intermediaries and central clearing parties with blockchain technologies may increase efficiency and security \emph{and} may lower transaction costs.
+However, new frictions emerge for blockchain-based assets as the potential merits come at the cost of latency in the settlement process.
+The inability to perform instantaneous cross-exchange transactions implies limits to arbitrage as market participants cannot react sufficiently fast to potential violations of the law of one price.

-We quantify limits to arbitrage in the Bitcoin market and find that settlement latency is a quantitatively important market friction which imposes arbitrage bounds of 121 bp on average.
-The quantification of latency-induced limits to arbitrage is essential to assess the efficiency of a market relying on distributed ledger technology.
-In fact, we show that on average, 91\% of observed Bitcoin price differences adjusted for transaction costs are within the corresponding arbitrage bounds.

-We also provide direct evidence for the economic impact of settlement latency.
-The law of one price is substantially violated and price differences are particularly large during times of high latency-implied price risk.
-We also collect a novel data set of exchange wallets to examine cross-exchange Bitcoin flows and find that asset transfers between exchanges respond to price differences adjusted for latency-implied price risk.
-The findings provide direct evidence that price differences are actively explored by risk-averse arbitrageurs only if potential gains offset latency-implied price risk.
+We show that settlement latency implies limits to arbitrage as it is not incentive-compatible for risk-averse arbitrageurs to exploit cross-exchange price differences in periods with high volatility and long validation times.
+We formally derive the resulting no-trade price bounds for concave utility functions and a general class of latency distributions.

+Using data from the Bitcoin market in 2018 and 2019, we show that price differences remain large during periods of high spot volatility, settlement latency, and settlement latency uncertainty.
+Cross-exchange net flows chase price differences, which indicates that market participants perceive these restrictions.

+These results shed new light on the inherent trade-off between the costs and benefits of central clearing versus blockchain-based settlement.
+While central clearing counterparties take on counterparty risk to guarantee instantaneous trading on non-settled positions, blockchains render trusted intermediation obsolete.
+However, the degree of trustworthiness for blockchain-based assets depends on the validation process's complexity, which ultimately causes settlement latency.
+We document the substantial economic costs of latency-related trading frictions for blockchain-based assets.

+To put arbitrage capital under an exchange's custody and rely on an exchange's protection against counterparty risk by providing collateral requires the trustworthiness of the exchange.
+Though we observe an increase in trust in exchanges, measured by the increase in funds under the custody of exchanges, our results indicate that intermediation services are still insufficiently utilized to exploit cross-exchange price differences.
+Frequent occurrences of centralized exchange defaults are a vivid reminder of these default risks.